zenware/Node-Stock-Market/README.md

 # Stock Portfolio

 This is a project that serves as a platform to build a stock market portfolio and track stocks.
-Its currently being worked on'.
+It's currently being worked on.

 ## Usage